-The partnership with Post Office-owned PayZone means that customers would have 15,000 fewer top-up terminal locations.
-Several people have criticised the move, but the Post Office is hopeful that the changes can increase footfall to its branches and PayZone outlets.
+The partnership with Post Office owned PayZone means that customers would have 15,000 less terminal locations to load up at.
+A number of people have criticised the move, but the Post Office is hopeful that the changes can increase footfall to its branches and PayZone outlets.

-Part of the agreement also caused an increase in the minimum top-up amount from £1 to £5.
-The energy provider has also set £5 as the minimum top-up for other prepay channels, including over the phone, British Gas website and app, and post offices.
+Part of the agreement also caused the increase of the minimum top up amount from £1 to £5.
+The energy provider has also set £5 as the minimum top up for other prepay channels, including over the phone, British Gas website and app, and post offices.

 Additionally, customers are directed to top up to the nearest pound.

-Tariffs for prepaid accounts tend to be more expensive than monthly deals.
+Tariffs for prepaid accounts tend to be more expensive than monthly tariffs.

-PayPoint, the previous to-up partner, has 28,000 terminals in retailers like supermarkets, garages, and newsagents.
+PayPoint, the previous acknowledged payment partner, has 28,000 terminals in retailers like supermarkets, garages, and newsagents.
 The old system allowed consumers to pay at 39,500 locations, both from PayPoint and the Post Office’s 11,500 branches.

-However, the changeover cuts this number to only 24,500 – since PayZone only has 13,000 terminals across the nation.
+However, the changeover cuts it to only 24,500 since PayZone only has 13,000 terminals across the nation.

-PayPoint has cited the failure to agree renewal terms for the multi-year contract as the reason for their deal ending.
-In a message to its shareholders, PayPoint revealed that the deal with British Gas only lasted until 31st December 2019.
+PayPoint has cited the failure to agree on renewal terms for the multi-year contract as the reason for the ceased partnership.
+In a message to its shareholders, PayPoint revealed that the deal with British Gas only lasted until December 31, 2019.

-With the termination of the partnership, PayPoint expects a £1.4-million loss in revenue for 2019/2020, and another £3.5 million the year after.
+With the termination of the partnership, PayPoint expects a £1.4 million loss for the 2019/2020 revenue, and another £3.5 million the year after.

-PayPoint CEO Patrick Headon stated that the failure to agree renewal terns for the contract caused disappointment to British Gas and PayPoint customers.
+PayPoint CEO Patrick Headon stated that the failure to agree on the renewal of the contract caused disappointment to British Gas and PayPoint customers.
 He also mentioned that the multi-year partnership was mutually beneficial to both companies.

-PayZone, the new prepayment terminal, has considerably fewer locations.
-However, British Gas indicated on its website that the outlets are open at extended hours, and some are available seven days a week.
+PayZone, the new prepayment terminal, has considerably fewer locations, although British Gas indicated on its website that the outlets are open extended hours, and some are available seven days a week.

-This significant change to British Gas causes highs and lows for its PPM customers.
-On the one hand, clients near PayZone terminals will benefit significantly.
-However, plenty of households are nearer to a PayPoint outlet, which makes topping-up an inconvenience now that the latter has terminated its partnership with British Gas.
+This significant change has benefits and drawbacks for customers.
+On the one hand, clients near PayZone terminals will significantly benefit.
+However, plenty of households are nearer to a PayPoint outlet, which makes it an inconvenience now that the latter has terminated its partnership with British Gas.

-One emerging problem is that people with prepaid meters are often vulnerable, which is why they rely on walking or public transport to top up their smart cards.
+One emerging problem is that prepaying members are often vulnerable, which is why they rely on walking or public transport to top up their smart cards.

-In the Ofgem State of the Market report for March 2019, it is stated that there are 4.3 million consumers using prepayment meters across all energy suppliers.
-This number is a significant slice of the population that needs to pay before they can use energy.
+In the March 2019 Ofgem State of the Market report, it is stated that there are 4.3 million consumers using prepayment meters across all energy suppliers.
+This number is a significant slice of the population that needs to reload before energy use.

-Customers struggling to meet payments are typically shifted to a prepayment meter.
+Customers struggling to meet payments are typically installed a prepayment meter.
 British Gas has met criticism along with other suppliers for installing these meters forcibly from 2016 to 2017.

 Prepaying households are shown to pay more for energy than those using traditional meters.
-A recent adjustment on the price cap moved the average payment to £1,217 a year, an extra cost of £38.
+A recent adjustment on the price cap lowered the average payment at £1,217 a year, coming at an extra cost of £38.

 Customers may also benefit from switching to a standard credit meter, which could mean cheaper energy deals for them and savings of several hundred pounds per year.
-They can also think about switching from suppliers that use PayPoint terminals, such as Ovo Energy, SSE, nPower, and EDF Energy.
+They can even contemplate changing suppliers that use PayPoint terminals, such as Ovo Energy, SSE, nPower, and EDF Energy.